gustavo-galaverna/ExpressYourselfApp/README.md

 This repository contains the implementation of an application that manages IP information and their respective countries.
 The application uses a SQL Server database, a .NET API, and a Redis server for caching.
 The Redis server and the application are configured to run in Docker containers.

-I have separated the repository into two branches: one using Redis and the other using Microsoft's caching service.
-The branch to be considered for this assignment is the 'redis' branch.

 ## Features

 - Get IP Details: The API exposes an endpoint that returns details for a specific IP (Country Name, Two and Three Letter Country Code).